chefThomas/nonprofit-site/README.md

 I completed this project to achieve two main goals:
-+ Demonstrate ability in crafting a semantic, responsive/mobile-first UI from a static reference.
++ Demonstrate ability to create a semantic, responsive/mobile-first UI from a static reference.
 + Gain experience in using the key features of a CSS pre-processor (Sass), including nesting, modularization, mixins, and variables.